- Reference >

 Returns the value of a specified field from a document.
 If you don’t specify an object,

-to retrieve the value of fields with names that contain periods (.
+$getFieldto retrieve the value of fields with names that contain periods (.) or start with dollar signs ($).Tip

 Use

-to add or update fields with names that contain dollar signs ($
+$setFieldto add or update fields with names that contain dollar signs ($) or periods (.).

 Syntax¶